 The man who accepts the idea that he has duties other than those freely accepted in return for some benefit develops a method of self-intimidation.
-That method is called conscience, Like duty itself, conscience is regarded by the egoist as a superstition.
+That method is called conscience.
+Like duty itself, conscience is regarded by the egoist as a superstition.
 Since the egoist "does not judge himself by reference to any standard of duty" he never has a guilty conscience.
 All he has is "satisfaction or regret." with what he has done.
-The man who reaches this stage achieves "the seremity of the self-conscious, severeign, intelligent Ego."
-That is why he is called an egoist.
+The man who reaches this stage achieves "the screnity of the self-conscious, sovereign, intelligent Ego."
+That is why he is called an eroist.

-Bosides what is called morality, there are several other general ideas which men have erected as tyrants over cách other and which many men have been deluded into accepting as tyrants over themselves.
+Besides what is called morality, there are several other general ideas which men have erected as tyrants over each other and which many men have been deluded into accopting as tyrants over themselves.
 They are truth, right, and justice.
 They are erected as deities and worshipped as a veritable Holy Trinity.
-The first which Walker examines is "right".
-He consider's a man's right to be nothing more than the most direct way to achieve an end.
+The first which Walker Lexamines is "right".
+He consider's a man's right to be nothing more 7 than the most direct way to achieve an end.
 "Wrong" is nothing but the frustration of one's efforts.
 The wrong way is the ineffective way.
-To the egoist, right is nothing but right.
+2 To the egoist, right is nothing but might.
 He adds any other, supernal sort of right to his list of popular superstitions.
-The moralist supposes that right refers to some superior authority.
+The morelist supposes that right refers to some superior authority.
 He thinks there can be some claim on him that conflicts with his pleasure.
 The egoist does not.

-While the noralist tends to see conflicts between individuals in terms of "right" and "wrong", the egoist never considers either adversary right or wrong in any noral sense.
+While the moralist tends to see conflicts between individuels in terms, of "right" and "wrong", the egoist never considers either nadversary right or wrong in any moral sense.
 Each is simply pursuing the fulfillment of his own desires, and if the conflict cannot be resolved otherwise, it must be settled by force.
-For, make no mistake about it, in repudiating the idea of merality Walker makes no exception for force.
-For does he draw any distinction between the initiation of force and retaliatory force.
-Either type is used for the achieve ment of one's personal goals, and to Walker there is no law to which the individual must superdinate his will.
-He proclaims his belief with total candour: "I have a right to what I can take and openly keep, and another has a right to take it from no if he can."
-For him, there is no abstract question of whether the end justifies the means.
+For, make no mistake about it, in repudiating the idea of morality Walker makes no exception for force.
+Nor does he draw any distinction between the initiation of force and retaliatory force."
+Either type is used for the achieve ment of one's personal goals, and to Walker there is no law to which the individual must subordinate his will.
+He proclaims his belief with total candour: "I have a right to what I can take and openly keep, and another has a right to take it from me if he can."
+For hin, there is no abstract question of whether the end justifies the means.
 There is only the question of whether a given means is an expedient way of pursuing a given end.